knutwalker/PrimeFacts/README.md

 This small package allows for generation of prime factors.

+It is implemented in Scala and uses only functinal programming principles.

 The prime factors of a positive integer are the prime numbers that divide that integer exactly, the process if finding these is called prime factorization.